 - Leverage social media.
 These days, social media can be an incredible sales tool if used properly.
 LinkedIn, in particular, is an extremely valuable resource for lead gen and outbound sales.
+Linked Helper is a useful LinkedIn automation tool that can help streamline your lead generation and sales outreach efforts by automating tasks such as connection requests, messaging, and follow-ups.
 Continuously work to build relationships with qualified prospects, and ensure that you keep detailed notes on your contacts and the conversations you have with them for later reference.

 What Are the Best Tips for Improving Outbound Sales?

 Growing your outbound sales program is a process that must be constantly refined and polished.
 Here are a few sales tips to improve your efforts: